 Congratulations on getting accepted into college!
 You’ve decided on your higher education path and now you need to know what to do after college acceptance?
 There are a few things you need to do after you’ve accepted a college’s offer, some more urgent than others.
 But taking care of everything now can help you avoid last minute chaos as you finish up your final quarter of being a high school student.

-Don’t wait too long to do these things after you’ve accepted a college admissions offer:
+Don’t wait too long to do these things after you’ve accepted your college admissions offer

-After you’ve accepted an admissions offer, you will receive a letter from the college informing you about the things you need to get ready.
-Getting started on the various formalities right away will not only help you stay on top of things but may also offer you more options for you to choose from.
+After you’ve accepted an admissions offer, you will receive a letter from the college informing you about the things you need to complete.
+Getting started on the various formalities right away can actually impact how happy you are in your freshman year!

 You’ll likely have already applied to several financial aid opportunities through the school, government, and various private sources.
 It can’t hurt to get into contact with your school’s financial aid office just to make sure everything is ready to go and in proper order.

 If you have any questions about your finances or paying for college, make sure to talk to them sooner rather than later.
 They can’t help you if they don’t know there is a problem.

 If you’ve been selected for work study, you should start looking and applying for positions right away.
 These jobs fill up fast and spots are not guaranteed.
 The earlier you apply the more options you will have and the better the chances of finding a job that suits you.

 Even if you didn’t receive work study, you can inquire about on-campus jobs.
 There are also often plenty of choices for students off-campus as well.